FREQUENTLY ASKED QUESTIONS

 At these weekly classes, students have their work reviewed and corrected, take any tests needed, receive their assignments for the next week and the teacher provides additional information in the classes.

 How are grades and credits earned?

-In ACIS, a student can complete a semester every nine (9) weeks for five (5) credits completing 90 hours of homework, regular attendance and meeting the academic criteria of the class or a year-long class in eighteen (18) weeks for ten (10) credits completing 180 hours of homework, regular attendance and meeting the academic criteria of the class.
+In ACIS, a student can complete a semester approximately every nine (9) weeks for five (5) credits completing 90 hours of homework, regular attendance and meeting the academic criteria of the class or a year-long class in approximately eighteen (18) weeks for ten (10) credits, completing 180 hours of homework, regular attendance and meeting the academic criteria of the class.

 ACIS uses traditional A-F grading for classes and report cards.